steph-xue/PrimaryCareClinic/README.md

         - JsonReaderTest.java
         - JsonTest.java
         - JsonWriterTest.java
-- Every branch, condition, and exception pathway is covered to ensure correctness under all scenarios, resulting in 100% test coverage
+- Every branch and conditional pathways were tested to ensure proper handling under all scenarios, resulting in 100% test coverage

 <br>